dscarpelli/audit-aws-instances/README.md

 # audit-aws-instances
 Audits AWS instances for unused reserved instances, or instances without corresponding reserved instances.
 Designed for use as a sensu/nagios plugin, so no output is good.
-Returns exit code 1 (warn) if there are any outstanding RIs or unreserved instance.
+Returns exit code 1 (warn) if there are any outstanding RIs or unreserved instances.
 Returns exit code 2 (crit) if there are >$crit outstanding for any instance type.

 ## Configuration
 Install and configure the AWS CLI and give the IAM user the necessary permissions to check reservations.